 Although the General Corporations Act does not prohibit hostile tender offers, they are virtually non-existent given the private nature of businesses in Puerto Rico and the fact that transactions are always voluntarily negotiated transactions.

 As discussed in 8.1 Principal Directors' Duties, the directors owe a duty of care and a duty of loyalty to the corporation and to its shareholders and they must always act for the benefit of the corporation, be it in negotiating the price for the acquisition of a target company, the sale of the corporation or implementing a defensive measure to prevent an acquisition.

 In Puerto Rico, the most common defensive measures are:

-Additionally, directors could use poison pills as a defensive measure.
-However, this type of defensive measure is rare in Puerto Rico.
+Additionally, directors could use "poison pills" as a defensive measure.
+However, this type of defensive measure remains rare in Puerto Rico.

 Directors owe a duty of care and a duty of loyalty to the corporation and to its shareholders.
 As previously mentioned, currently there is no local case law interpreting the applicability of the intermediate judicial scrutiny applicable to defensive measures executed by directors, as adopted by Delaware courts.

 Under the General Corporations Act, the merger or acquisition agreement may provide that, at any moment before the certificate filed in the Puerto Rico Department of State becomes effective or before the closing of an asset purchase, the board of directors of any of the corporations involved in the transaction may terminate the agreement.
 This is so even if it has been approved by the shareholders of all or some of the corporations involved in the transaction.